2020 National Merit Finalists Announced

 Essential information for 2020 seniors and parents of seniors

 The Counseling Office has put together a short video on some important ‘end of the school year’ things for our seniors.
 Included are some brief instructions on requesting your final transcript, completing an important senior survey, and some reminders on grades, credits, and GPA.
 We know that sometimes you might have a question about these kinds of things, and we thought a quick video would be helpful.
 Enjoy!

-Seniors be sure to look closely at the scholarships that are offered at the schools you are applying to there are many, many scholarships offered at colleges, too numerous to mention visit their websites, and go to their scholarships link for more information.
-Many of the Michigan schools have scholarships that we get literature on all the time….Oakland, Eastern Mich, Saginaw Valley State, Michigan Tech, Central Michigan, and more.
+Seniors, be sure to look closely at the scholarships offered at the schools you are applying to.
+There are many scholarships offered at colleges.
+So be sure to visit their websites and go to their scholarships link for more information.

 Sending Colleges your transcripts

 Portage Central High School has joined forces with Parchment to bring you Secure Transcript TM – the safe, paperless way to send transcripts directly to the colleges you choose.
 It’s easy, it’s secure, and it’s available 24/7.